sigmoid1077/game/README.md

 ## Todo
 - Add support for binding to a different port.
-- Add support for connecting to user-inputted IPs from the client.
+- Add support for connecting to user-inputted IPs.
-- Code organization.
+- Organize code.